BlazeIt: Optimizing Declarative Aggregation and Limit Queries for Neural Network-Based Video Analytics: Implementation

+\begin{sloppypar} \sn uses a Fluent DSL written in Python to specify \fql queries.
+The cost of storing and materializing the processed data is negligible, so we use Pandas for processing tuples. \end{sloppypar}

-\minihead{Video ingestion} \sn initially loads the video using OpenCV, resizes the frames to the appropriate size for each model (65$\times$65 for specialized NNs, short side of 600 pixels for object detection methods), and normalizes the pixel values appropriately.
-Additionally, we can preprocess the video and directly store the result for faster ingestion.
+\minihead{Video ingestion} \sn loads the video and resizes the frames to the appropriate size for each NN (65$\times$65 for specialized NNs, short side of 600 pixels for object detection methods), and normalizes the pixel values appropriately.

-\minihead{Specialized NN training} We train the specialized NNs using PyTorch v0.4.
+\minihead{Specialized NN training} We train the specialized NNs using PyTorch v1.0.
 Video are ingested and resized to 65$\times$65 pixels and normalized using standard ImageNet normalization~\cite{he2016deep}.
 Standard cross-entropy loss is used for training, with a batch size of 16.
-We used SGD with a momentum of 0.9.
-Our specialized NNs use a ``tiny ResNet" architecture, a modified version of the standard ResNet architecture~\cite{he2016deep}, which has 10 layers and a starting filter size of 16.
+We use SGD with a momentum of 0.9.
+Our specialized NNs use a ``tiny ResNet" architecture, a modified version of the standard ResNet architecture~\cite{he2016deep}, which has 10 layers and a starting filter size of 16, for all query types.
+As this work focuses on exploratory queries, we choose tiny ResNet as a good default and show that it performs better than or on par with the NNs used in~\cite{kang2017noscope}.

-\minihead{Identifying objects across frames} Our default implementation for computing \texttt{trackid} use motion IOU~\cite{zhu2017flow}, but is configurable.
+\minihead{Identifying objects across frames} Our default for computing \texttt{trackid} uses motion IOU~\cite{zhu2017flow}.
 Given the set of objects in two consecutive frames, we compute the pairwise IOU of each object in the two frames.
 We use a cutoff of 0.7 to call an object the same across consecutive frames.